ChopkinsAtMethod/tarote/README.md

   - **Celtic Cross**
 - **AI-Generated Readings**: Input your intention, and let the AI interpret your spread in a chosen tone.
 - **Streamed Responses**: See the AI's interpretation appear in real-time as it generates the reading.
-- **Interactive Controls**:
-  - Clear the reading output at any time.
-  - Seamlessly switch spreads or reset your intention.

 ---